gnss-sdr/geniuss-place/_design-forces/07-marketability.md

 ## Indicators of Marketability

 For every instantiation of a product or service based on a software-defined GNSS receiver, managers should identify the (minimal) viable product, for which the organization will be continuously delivering (minimal) marketable features (MF) to create or maintain a (minimal) marketable product or service.
-From those definitions, possible marketability indicators are:
+From those definitions, possible marketability indicators for a software-defined GNSS receiver are:

 * **Business impact**: Savings obtained from the product or service with respect to a traditional (_i.e._, integrated circuit based) approach.
 * **Defect Ratio**: Percentage of the total MF which are defects.